How to Create Desktop Shortcuts in Windows 11

 - Select New, then select Shortcut.
 (If you don’t see this, click Show more options first).

-For example, to link to your Documents folder, find it in the list and click OK.
+For example, to link to your Documents folder, locate it and click OK.

-Type a name for your shortcut and click Finish.
+Finally, give your shortcut a name and click Finish.

 Create shortcuts using the Send to command